project-travel-mate/Travel-Mate/GETTING_STARTED.md

 + **Develop a new feature or solve an existing issue.
 Read [CONTRIBUTING](CONTRIBUTING.md) guidelines carefully**

-+ Run checkstyle and fix any issues
++ Run checkstyle and fix any issues.
 ```
 ./gradlew checkstyle
 ```
 Checkout the file at `Android/app/build/reports/checkstyle/checkstyle.html` to get a detailed report of where the checkstyle is failing.

-+ Check for build failures
++ Check for build failures.
 ```
 ./gradlew assembleDebug assembleRelease
 ```
-+ Stage changed files
++ Stage changed files.
 ```
 git add <file names>
 ```
-+ Make a commit with a suitable message
++ Make a commit with a suitable message.
 ```
 git commit -m "Awesome changes"
 ```
 Verify your commit by typing `git log`
-+ Push the branch to your forked repository
++ Push the branch to your forked repository.
 ```
 git push origin awesome-branch-name
 ```